marvinirwin/resume/master-resume.md

 - Refactored a fragile, untyped JavaScript and misused Angular 2 backend into a modern React and TypeScript stack, preserving existing functionality while eliminating over 50% of dead code to improve maintainability.
 - Designed and implemented an event-based architecture using Minio events to synchronize real-time database tables with S3-compatible object stores (AWS S3, Minio, Wasabi), enabling accurate folder sizes and seamless copy operations in a user-facing file system.
 - Led a team of two junior developers, providing meticulous code reviews to ensure stability in a precarious codebase and mentoring them on best practices.
-- Introduced Cypress end-to-end testing, slashing production deployment times from one week to one day and reducing manual testing efforts by 75%.
+- Introduced Cypress end-to-end testing, slashing production deployment times from one week to one day and removing the vast majority of manual testing.
 - Streamlined the database by deleting redundant tables and consolidating critical functionality, removing unused collections and dead code to enhance system efficiency.
 - Tackled significant refactoring challenges, such as maintaining feature parity in a brittle legacy system, by strategically prioritizing live code and validating changes with automated tests.